kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 -f
 Overwrite the specified front matter data module files after generating their content.

+-l
+Treat input (stdin or arguments) as lists of front matter data modules to generate content for, rather than data modules themselves.
+If reading list from stdin, the -P option must be used to specify the publication module.

 -P &lt;PM&gt;
 Publication module or s1kd-flatten(1) PM format file to generate contents from.
 If none is specified, the tool will read from stdin.